Robin920/css-bootcamp-projects/live-class-project-10/readme.md

 # Dewang Shekhar

-- In this project i learnt about positions ,creating custom buttons,boxes, sizing,flex and more CSS concepts.
+- In this project i learnt about positions ,flex and more CSS concepts.
 - Time to finish project: 1hours
 - [Live link](https://interiorproj10.netlify.app)